arnaudgallou/pakret/README.md

 ## Usage

-Simply use `pkrt()` whenever you want to cite an R package or object in your document:
+Simply use `pkrt()` whenever you want to cite R or an R package in your
+document:

     ---
     bibliography: references.bib